-The Civil Engineering curriculum is designed to give students a thorough mathematical and scientific background in all of the subdivisions of the field.
+The Civil and Environemental Engineering curriculum is designed to give students a thorough mathematical and scientific background in all of the subdivisions of the field.
 At the same time it provides students with an opportunity to place further emphasis on his/her chosen subdivision through technical electives.

 Twelve credits of the curriculum are available for technical electives.
 Students are required to choose three technical electives from the five major areas, while at the same time satisfying the ABET design requirement.
-All Civil Engineering students must take a capstone design course, CE 489, which is designed to bring concepts learned in different courses to culminate in a major design experience.
+All Civil and Environmental Engineering students must take a capstone design course, CE 489, which is designed to bring concepts learned in different courses to culminate in a major design experience.

 Students interested in structural engineering may choose courses like finite element analysis, advanced reinforced concrete, advanced steel design, timber design, pre-stressed concrete, foundation engineering, and dynamics of structures.